Quantum jumps in amplitude bistability: Tracking a coherent and invertible state localization: Concluding remarks

-In the supplementary material, we first provide a background to the theory of quantum trajectories necessary to understand the process of coherent localization.
-We detail the numerical methods employed for the generation of simulated photoelectron counting records and the representation of the corresponding conditional states, while we derive analytical expressions for the null record density matrix and average photon number.
-We also formulate the argument used to derive a semiclassical expression for the coherent-localization lower time bound.
-Further illustrations of jumps between the metastable states complement the examples discussed in the main text, while experimental limitations are analysed.
-Finally, a method of operationally extracting a conditional $Q$ function is presented, based on heterodyne detection on an empty cavity which is prepared in a coherent-superposition state during a switching event.
-This method of record making allows for a direct connection to projective measurements.
+\onecolumngrid \rule{\textwidth}{0.5pt} In the following two appendices, we provide a background to the theory of quantum trajectories necessary to understand the process of coherent localization.
+We derive analytical expressions for the null record density matrix and average photon number, and detail the numerical methods employed for the generation of simulated photoelectron counting records and the representation of the corresponding conditional states.
+We also formulate the argument used to derive a semiclassical expression for the lower time bound predicted by the coherent localization process.
+Experimental limitations owing to sources of incoherence are briefly discussed.

-\subsection{Photoelectric counting records, Monte Carlo algorithm, conditional states and their representation}
+\section{Photoelectric counting records, Monte Carlo algorithm, conditional states and their representation}